dragonfly-science/dragonfly-website/content/news/2024-08-27-avian-flu/content.md

 The programme is written in Python, and makes use of a number of open-source packages to produce the user interface and process the k-mers.

-%To enable rapid analysis,
-%we wrote a python script to process the data as it streams from the Nanopore sequencer.
-%By using information theory measures, we are able to compare the
-%distribution of k-mers from the raw reads with the distribution from
-%reference sequences.
-This comparison allows us to identify the
-%virus subtype as soon as enough of the sample has been processed.
-% Because the script has a simple text interface, it is
-%able to run on remote computers, such as on the New Zealand scientific
-%computing infrastructure (NESI).
-This approach will let us rapidly subtype large databases
-%of flu viruses.

 ### Read more

 [Our work with GISAID on COVID-19](/news/2022-07-01-audacity-instant.html),